HotaruCMS/HotaruCMS/content/plugins/user_signin/readme.txt

 Changelog
 ---------
+v.0.4 2010/03/20 - Nick - Fix for emails when using SMTP email authentication
 v.0.3 2010/02/26 - Nick - New plugin hook in the registration form; mail sent through Hotaru's email function v.0.2 2010/02/23 - Nick - Throws out killspammed, banned or suspended users when checking the cookie v.0.1 2009/12/27 - Nick - Released first version